An insider's guide to Undercover BossBy Jason Mudd

 When would your episode air?

-Air dates are really at the mercy of CBS' schedule.
+Air dates are at the mercy of CBS' schedule.
 In 2014, they began filming in June and aired mid-December.

 It's a short non-disclosure agreement.